msmallest/module-based-hmr/README.md

 ## Module root but standalone component (no errors)

-Compared to the branch with errors in components contained in modules, there is no difference whether the app is served with or without HMR.
+Compared to the branch with errors in components contained in modules, there is no difference whether the app is served with or without HMR in relation to the errors.

+However, there is an issue with inline styles silently not changing until a refresh.

 How this branch was generated